 My Final Thoughts

-So, before we round out this article, I want to offer some potential alternatives to consider.
+Before I round out my reviews, I always like to offer a few alternatives to consider.

-First up, we have the spectacular Laowa 65mm F2.8.
 It offers 2:1 magnification, excellent optical quality, and an incredibly premium build.
-It is, however, A LOT more expensive than the 7artisans lens.
+It is, however, A LOT more expensive.

-Second, consider the Sony E 30mm F3.5.
 It’s arguably the most popular macro lens for Sony APS-C cameras, and for good reason.
 Price is reasonable, sharpness is decent, and it has autofocus.
+It’s kinda just… old and boring though.

-Still, if you’re looking to get into macro on a budget, I really think the 7artisans 60mm F2.8 is the way to go.
+Still, if you’re looking to get into macro on the cheap, I really think the 7artisans 60mm F2.8 is the way to go.

 Some of the links on this site may be affiliate links.
 This means I get a (very) small commission if you purchase something through one of my links.
 This does not affect your price.
 Thank you!